Branding Solutions Terms And Conditions

 13. TERMINATION

-13.1 Without limiting its other rights or remedies, each party may
+13.1 Without limiting its other rights or remedies, each party may terminate the

-(being an individual) is deemed either unable to pay its debts or as having no reasonable
+an individual) is deemed either unable to pay its debts or as having no reasonable

 prospect of so doing, in either case, within the meaning of section 268 of the Insolvency